Apodini/Apodini/Documentation/Components/Component Protocol Structure.md

 ## Documentation: Identifying handlers

-Being able to reference an individual instance of a `Handler` within the DSL is required for cross-component communication.
+Being able to reference an individual instance of a `Handler` within the DSL is required for inter-component communication.
 Since a web service might contain multiple instances of a `Handler` type, we cannot rely on the static type alone.

-All handler types get a default identifier, this will work as long as the handler never gets accessed from another handler, or only appears once within the WebService.
+The `IdentifiableHandler` protocol denotes `Handler` types where the type's individual instances can be uniquely identified.

+All `Handler`s get a default identifier, which can optionally be overwritten by the user, by conforming to the `IdentifiableHandler` protocol.

-A `Handler`'s identifier is returned by the `__endpointId` property.
-This property is intentionally underscored, otherwise this property name wouldn't be available for `@Parameter`s
+An `IdentifiableHandler`'s identifier is returned by the `endpointId` property.

-There are two ways to identify a `Handler`:
+There are two ways to identify an `IdentifiableHandler`:
 - `AnyEndpointIdentifier`: identifies a handler of an unknown type
 - `ScopedEndpointIdentifier`: identifies a handler of a known specific type